Woman, 71, Dead After Assailants Shoot Into Her House In Morgan Park

 CHICAGO (CBS) — A 71-year-old woman is dead after assailants shot into her house in the Morgan Park neighborhood Sunday night.

-At 7:39 p.m., the woman was inside a home in the 10800 block of South Morgan Street when two assailants began shooting into the house from outside, police said.
+At 7:39 p.m., Emma Wright was inside a home in the 10800 block of South Morgan Street when two assailants began shooting into the house from outside, according to police and the Cook County Medical Examiner’s office.

 She was later pronounced dead at the hospital.

+“They need to do something with these guns.
+It’s ridiculous, it really is, and it makes people afraid,”

+In addition to the woman who spoke to us on camera, another neighbor also said this was a targeted shooting.
+Police haven’t confirmed that yet, but are asking anyone who knows something about the shooting to contact them at (312) 747-8273.

-As of Sunday night, no one was in custody.
+As of Monday morning, no one was in custody.
 Area Two detectives were investigating.

 Also From CBS Chicago: